 19. Are you aware of any knowledge transfer/skills upgrade models implemented by the BiH government, academia, international community, or civil society?
 If yes, which ones?
+PROBE: Do you think these models are useful?
+PROBE: Can these models be further improved?
+If yes, how?
 20. Would you be interested in participating in knowledge transfer or skills upgrade models in the future?
 If yes, in which ones?